Feyerabend/vm/vm5/README.md

 Some improvements of providing *errors*, thus improving robustness by handling memory allocation failures gracefully and providing mechanisms for easier recovery or scaling.
 Implementing some "debugging" features by printing statements to track memory usage and identify potential leaks or performance bottlenecks.

-Future enhancements could involve implementing memory pools for common object sizes and adding profiling tools to monitor memory usage.
+But future enhancements could involve implementing memory pools for common object sizes and adding profiling tools to monitor memory usage.